Introduction to ASP.NET Cookie

 Properties of ASP.NET Cookies

-Let us discuss some of the important properties of ASP.NET cookie in detail.
+Let us discuss some of the essential properties of ASP.NET cookies in detail.

 - Domain: It is used to associate the cookies to a particular domain.

-- Secure: Cookies are actually insecure things as store the values of a user in the client machine.
-Therefore, we can set the secure flag so that it enables a secure cookie to only true that is HTTPs by this property.
-With the help of this property, it will make sure that the cookie has passed via a protected secure channel only.
+- Secure: Cookies are insecure things that store the values of a user in the client machine.
+Therefore, we can set the secure flag to enable a particular cookie to only true that is HTTPs by this property.
+This property’s help will ensure the cookie has passed via a protected, secure channel only.

 - Value: With the help of value, we can easily manipulate each cookie.

-- Expires: Suppose we want that particular cookies or cookie need not be appearing again after some specific days, then we can set its expiry date as well.
-If we set the expiry, a date for the cookie will automatically expire and the value stored in the cookies will not appear.
+- Expires: Suppose we want that particular cookie or cookie need not be appearing again after some specific days; then we can set its expiry date as well.
+If we set the expiry, a date for the cookie will automatically expire, and the value stored in the cookies will not appear.

 - Values: It is the same as the value property.
-However, it just deals with the bunch of cookies that can be manipulated with the key or value pair.
+However, it deals with the cookies that can be manipulated with the key or value pair.

-- HasKeys: it is mostly applicable for the subkey, if it has a subkey then it will contain True.
+- HasKeys: it is primarily applicable for the subkey; if it has a subkey, then it will contain True.
 The default value for haskey is false.

-- Name: It represents the name for the key.
-The default value for the path is server root which is “/”.
+- Name: It represents the name of the key.
+The default value for the path is server root which is “/.”

 - Path: It is a virtual path to submit it with the cookie.